ade555/BlogBridger/docs/guides/Getting-Started.md

 The above view will let you send a POST request to create an account for users using the fields you specified in your serializer.
 Feel free to add more features such as email authentication to your view.

-## Step 4: Create Url Patterns for Your Views
+## Step 4: Create URL Patterns for Your Views
-URL patterns will enable your users to access interact with your API.
+URL patterns will enable your users to access and interact with your API.
 These steps will show you how to create URL patterns for your login and signup views.

 1. Add a URL pattern to your project-level `urls.py` file: